vishwas-c/Linux-Server-Config/README.md

 - Google will provide a client ID and client secret for the project, download the JSON file, and copy and paste the contents into the client_secrets.json file
 - Add the client ID to the templates/login.html file in the project directory
 - Add the complete file path for the client_secrets.json file in the __init__.py file; change it from 'client_secrets.json' to '/var/www/catalog/catalog/client_secrets.json'
+- .xip.io is used as Google Authorized redirect URI's doesn't allow public IP without .com or .org.
+This is the workaround possible.